cx690/merge-images-grid/README.md

     height?: number;
     /** grid's padding default 10 */
     padding?: number | number[];
-    /** a way of alignment each box along the appropriate axis,like css 'align-items' */ alignItems?: 'center' | 'start' | 'end';
+    /** a way of alignment each box along the appropriate axis,like css 'align-items',default 'center' */ alignItems?: 'center' | 'start' | 'end';
-    /** a way of justifying each box along the appropriate axis,like css 'justify-items' */ justifyItems?: 'center' | 'start' | 'end';
+    /** a way of justifying each box along the appropriate axis,like css 'justify-items',default 'center' */ justifyItems?: 'center' | 'start' | 'end';
     /** image list */
     list: ItemConfig[];